pdc/spreadsite/README.md

 - `title`: The title of the link.
 Should be one line long and will be unique.
 - `description`: A paragraph or two describing the link.
 Markdown format.
+- `url`: The location of the item.
+- `image-url`: A picture to illustrate the item.
 - `href` or `url`: The address of the resource being linked to.
 - `keywords` or `main_keywords`: Keywords in the Main facet (see below)
 - `FACET_keywords`: Keywords in an additional facet (where FACET is replaced with the name of that facet).

 At present other columns are ignored.
-(Probably they should be displayed as part of the link descpription or something.)
+(Probably they should be displayed as part of the link description or something.)

 Keywords are used to build a browseable drill-down navigation thingummy.
 The navigator automatically hides keywords that would lead to no matches.